kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 ### Task 3: Disable Multi-factor Authentication for the Global Admin

-To use Microsoft's Attack simulation training to simulate phishing attacks, Holly enabled Multi-Factor Authentication (MFA) for her user account.
-Now that she has completed the Attack simulation training tests, she wants to disable MFA for her account so that she doesn't have to deal with MFA for the remainder of the pilot project.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.